 Near noon I arrive at the antiquated town of Dachau, and upon repairing to the gasthaus, an individual in a last week's paper collar, and with general appearance in keeping, comes forward and addresses me in quite excellent English, and during the dinner hour answers several questions concerning the country and the natives so intelligently that, upon departing, I ungrudgingly offer him the small tip customary on such occasions in Germany.
-"No, the room grin broadly in recognition of the ludicrousness of the situation; and I must confess that for the moment I feel like asking one of them to draw his sword and charitably prod me out of the room.
+"No, Whitsuntide in Bavaria.
+I thank you, very muchly," he replies, smiling, and shaking his head.
+"I am not an employe of the hotel, as you doubtless think; I am a student of modern languages at the Munich University, visiting Dauhau for the day."
+Several soldiers playing billiards in the room grin broadly in recognition of the ludicrousness situation; and I must confess that for the moment I feel like asking one of them to draw his sword and charitably prod me out of the room.
 The unhappy memory of having, in my ignorance, tendered a small tip to a student of the Munich University will cling around me forever.
-Nevertheless, I feel that after all there are extenuating circumstances-he ought to change his paper collar occasionally.
+Nevertheless, I feel that after all there are extenuating circumstances - he ought to change his paper collar occasionally.